nilquera/assignment_1_963189/reports/Assignment-1-Report.md

 As per the **mysimbdp-daas** component, I'll create a simple REST API written in CommonJS (Javascript for NodeJS).
 The REST API allows access to resources in a limited and standard way.
 Clients can create, request, update or delete database entries.
 Because this API will provide access to the whole database, I'll set an authentication mechanism.
 By now, I'll do this with Json Web Token (JWT).
 I'll use ExpressJS to create the API and Datastax's nodejs-driver for Cassandra to interact with the database.

 I'll also create the **mysimbdp-dataingest** component in a NodeJS environment.
 This component will be run in the client side.
-The CSV files containing tortoise information will be stored in the same hardware.
+The CSV files containing tortoise information will be stored in the same filesystem.
 In this way, the dataingest program will read CSVs as soon as they are created and will move them to a temporary folder.
 The dataingest will also run Datastax's nodejs-driver to connect to Cassandra and write the files.

 **3. Explain a configuration of a cluster of nodes for mysimbdp-coredms so that you do not have a single-point-of-failure problem for mysimbdp-coredms for your tenants**